 - Servers: 3,252 in 37 locations

 - Security: kill switch, MACE blocks domains used for ads, trackers, and malware

 Speed: I found PIA very slow, but that’s not the whole story.
-Another reviewer in the UK found it extremely fast while a US reviewer found it even slower than I did.
-The speed you encounter may depend on your location, but ironically, the company is based in the US where the slowest speed was recorded.
+Another reviewer in the UK found it extremely fast, while a US reviewer found it even slower than I did.
+The speed you encounter may depend on your location, but ironically, the company is based in the US, where reviewers recorded the slowest speed.

 - My tests AU: maximum 38%

 - VPNMentor UK: 98%, fastest UK, slowest AU